ahmedfgad/GeneticAlgorithmPython/README.md

 ## Book: Practical Computer Vision Applications Using Deep Learning with CNNs

-You can also check my book cited as [**Ahmed Fawzy Gad 'Practical Computer Vision Applications Using Deep Learning with CNNs'.
+You can also read my book: [**Ahmed Fawzy Gad 'Practical Computer Vision Applications Using Deep Learning with CNNs'.
 Dec.
-2018, Apress, 978-1-4842-4167-7**](https://www.amazon.com/Practical-Computer-Vision-Applications-Learning/dp/1484241665) which discusses neural networks, convolutional neural networks, deep learning, genetic algorithm, and more.
+2018, Apress, 978-1-4842-4167-7**](https://www.amazon.com/Practical-Computer-Vision-Applications-Learning/dp/1484241665) which discusses neural networks, convolutional neural networks, deep learning, genetic algorithms, and more.

 Find the book at these links: